dev-may-i/mvmouse/README.md

-# mvmouse - move the mouse pointer to prevent te screensaver to lock the screen
+# mvmouse - move the mouse pointer to prevent the screensaver locking the screen

 Start this script in a separate window.